Meet multi-instrumentalist David Jolley

 He paid ten books of S&H Green Stamps for his first guitar.
 “You could have driven a Hummer under those strings,” he recalls with a smile.
 Obviously it didn’t matter.
 By age fourteen, David Jolley was touring the country giving performances that would have made his musical influences — Lester Flatt, Earl Scruggs, Chet Atkins and John Hartford — proud indeed.
 The love of traditional country and bluegrass music is still with him today, the flavor of it evident in every note.

-Over the years David has performed as a sideman on the Grand Ole Opry and with various artists on the road, including Ray Stevens, Crystal Gayle, Mark Chestnut, Jimmy Dean, Vassar Clements, Jeannie Seely, Stonewall Jackson, Jimmy Dickens and Connie Smith.
-In addition, he’s kept busy playing sessions, entertaining at special events, benefits and conventions, appearing on the General Jackson Showboat, and as a featured performer on the magnificent Mississippi Queen.
+David has performed as a sideman on the Grand Ole Opry and with various artists on the road, including Ray Stevens, Crystal Gayle, Mark Chestnut, Jimmy Dean, Vassar Clements, Jeannie Seely, Stonewall Jackson, Jimmy Dickens and Connie Smith.
+He’s kept busy playing sessions, entertaining at special events, benefits and conventions, appearing for years on the General Jackson Showboat and RFD-TV with the Shotgun Red Band, and as a featured performer on the magnificent Mississippi Queen.

 David’s versatility shone especially bright in 2006 when he was a featured musician in the CMA production of Broadway Meets Country Orchestra at the Tennessee Performing Arts Center, backing Trisha Yearwood, Ben Vereen, LeeAnn Womack, Barbara Mandrell, actor Peter Gallagher and others.
 This was also the year his personal bookings picked up, as David played more and more solo shows sharpening his wit and humor.